 “Aftershock” – Asteroids, dinosaurs, and time travel in a twisted little teacup.
 Published in the March/April issue of Galaxy’s Edge.

 “Cry the Thousand Sentinels” – “The man who needs to die pulls into the truck-stop in a cherry-red tractor-trailer while the Arizona diner clock reads 7:02 p.m…” Published in Third Flatiron’s Hidden Histories anthology.

 “Crash Site” – “She neurocast from orbit into the body of a standby proxy–an out-of-work woman named Rada Rudneva who, judging by the gnawing hunger in her stomach, needed the money something awful.”
-On the planet Osiris, several groups are swept up in the search for a vessel that allegedly crashed on the world centuries earlier.
+On the planet Osiris, several rivals groups are swept up in the search for a mysterious vessel that allegedly crashed centuries earlier.
 Republished in The Year’s Best Military and Adventure SF Volume 5, and recipient of the 2019 Readers’ Choice Award. ^

 “Extinction Studies” – “In a fight between the two deadliest creatures on the planet, who would win?”
 Welcome to a tidally-locked world with a unique ecosystem and two groups of hunters making a playful bet.
 Published in September’s issue of Terraform.